Makes: 3 servings

 - While the burgers are resting, toast the buns in a pan with the last 2 tbsp of butter.

-- To build the burger, top the bottom bun with Sir Kensington’s Classic Ketchup and then top with the burger, Sir Kensington’s Special Sauce, caramelized onions and sliced peppers, an additional squeeze of Sir Kensington’s Classic Ketchup and finish with the top bun.
+- To build the burger, spread the bottom bun with your favorite Sir Kensington’s Mayo and then top with the burger, Sir Kensington’s Special Sauce, caramelized onions, sliced peppers, and finish with the top bun.